plpxsk/bert-qa/README.md

-# Fine tune BERT model for Q&A with Apple MLX
+# Fine tune BERT model for Q&A on MacBook

-Using `squad` Question and Answer dataset and Mac with Apple Silicon.
+Using `squad` Question and Answer dataset and Apple MLX (ML-Explore) for Mac with Apple Silicon.

 After fine-tune training the base BERT model, you can find answers to questions in your document.